-This furnace may be used as a construction site heater ONLY if all of the following conditions are met:
+In the U.S.A. this furnace may be used as a construction site heater ONLY if all of the following conditions are met:

 - The vent system is permanently installed per these installation instructions. - A room thermostat is used to control the furnace.
-Fixed jumpers that provide continuous heating CANNOT be used and can cause long term equipment damage. - Return air ducts are provided and sealed to the furnace. - A return air temperature range between 60°F (16°C) and 80°F (27°C) is maintained. - Air filters are installed in the system and maintained during construction replaced as appropriate during construction, and upon completion of construction. - The input rate and temperature rise are set per the furnace rating plate. - 100% outside air is provided for combustion air requirements during construction.
-Temporary ducting can be used.
+Fixed jumpers that provide continuous heating CANNOT be used and can cause long term equipment damage.
+Bi-metal thermostats, or any thermostat affected by vibration must not be used during construction. - Return air ducts are provided and sealed to the furnace. - A return air temperature range between 60°F (16°C) and 80°F (27°C) is maintained. - Air filters are installed in the system and replaced daily during construction and upon completion of construction. - The input rate and temperature rise are set per the furnace rating plate. - The furnace must be installed as a two pipe system, using 100% outside air for combustion during construction. - The furnace heat exchanger, components, duct system, air filters and evaporator coils are thoroughly cleaned following final construction clean up by a qualified person. - All furnace operating conditions (including ignition, input rate, temperature rise and venting) are verified by a qualified person according to these installation instructions. - Furnace doors must be in place on the furnace while the furnace is operating in any mode. - Damage or repairs due to failure to comply with these requirements is not covered under the warranty.